10 Ecommerce Advertising Statistics You Should Know Before 2023

 Source: Feed Marketing Report 2022

-In terms of specific subcategories within the electronics sector, refurbished circuit boards & components appear to be the biggest hit of 2022.
-More than 43% of advertised products of this type were actually pre-owned.
+In terms of specific subcategories within the electronics sector, refurbished circuit boards & components appeared to be the biggest hit of both 2022 and 2023.
+More than 43% of advertised products of this type were actually pre-owned in 2022 while this number fell to 31% in 2023.
 What’s more, according to Shopify, refurbished circuit boards & components are experiencing 1.478% Global order growth (YOY).

 Video game console accessories are also the type of product that is often sold online in used condition.
-34.68% of all advertised console accessories are second-hand.
+34.68% of all advertised console accessories were second-hand in 2022.

 According to Feed Marketing Report 2022, only 36.4% of advertisers selling used products add the word “used” or “refurbished” to the product title.
 That’s a minority, which is a surprise.
 Those who use this practice gain a huge advantage as it significantly increases data accuracy and helps achieve a better query match.

-1. Only 12.32% of advertisers use product data enrichment tactics
+1. Only 14.62% of advertisers use product data enrichment tactics.

 The vast majority of PPC advertisers base their campaigns on just one data source.
 This is typically an export of shop data, which contains all the key information about the items to be advertised in an online product campaign.
-However, at least 12.32% of marketers provide additional product information via additional data sources.
+However, at least 14.62% of marketers provide additional product information via additional data sources, which was 12.32% in 2022.

 Enriching data feeds with information from additional different sources is a vetted practice.
 Typically, online retailers use it to achieve one of the following goals: